 This course seeks to help students understand the dynamic environment of human resources management and the complex decisions that all managers must make when managing employees.
 Topics covered include managing employees for competitive advantage, legal compliance, job design, workforce planning, recruitment, selection, training, development, performance management, compensation, incentives, and labor unions.

-MBA 605 - Strategic Management
+MBA 619 - Operations Management

 L. Bridges